School of Social Welfare

 Financial Aid

-To be eligible for financial aid, applicants should complete the Free Application for Federal Student Aid (FAFSA) by March 1, even before receiving information about acceptance.
+To be eligible for financial aid, applicants should complete the Free Application for Federal Student Aid (FAFSA) even before receiving information about acceptance.
 FAFSA materials can be obtained from all college or university financial aid offices or submitted online.
 The School of Social Welfare uses the FAFSA need determination level in making awards.
 For more information regarding financial aid visit the KU Office of Financial Aid & Scholarship.

 Scholarships and Awards